davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/nn-nns.png)

-Though, the question then just becomes - why plural nouns at the start.
+Though, the question then just becomes - why plural nouns at the start?
 The divergence at the end is also interesting - why does "those" spike up, and "these" fall off?
-Again, all of this needs much more careful attention, but - picking up on the "geography" words from the last post, which spiked up at the end - this fits with the idea that the end is a sort of "zooming out," if we think of the narrative as a camera onto the fictional world?
+Again, all of this needs much more careful attention, but - picking up on the "geography" words from the last post, which spiked at the end - this fits with the idea that the end is a sort of "zooming out," if we think of the narrative as a camera onto the fictional world?
 At the end, the narrative pans out into a wide shot of the surrounding mountains / fields / valleys, it makes itself *distant* from the action of the plot - the domain of "those," not "these"?

 Check out the "how much" determiners - "all," "some," and "no" ("no" specifically as a determiner, in the sense of "there were no people in the room"):